Yagasaki7K/clone-leaguescreen/README.md

 # leaguescreen
-A league of Legends login screen
+A League of Legends - Login Screen